|Direct||212 336 8110|

 Many of the most prestigious apparel manufacturers and retailers in the world, along with financial services, food products, computer, consumer electronics, home products, and toy companies also turn to Mr. Lo Cicero for trademark protection.
 He advances brand development and enforcement strategies ranging from anti-counterfeiting and trademark infringement protection to trade dress and Internet domain matters.
 For example, he overcame significant legal obstacles to protecting a name and symbol for what is now one of the best-known prestige brands in the country.
 On many occasions, he has been called upon to enforce trademark rights for entities that that do not have the advantage of a federal trademark registration.

-Mr. Lo Cicero was actively involved in shaping the Trademark Anti-counterfeiting Act of 1984, and served on the board of the International Anti-counterfeiting Coalition during seminal efforts to strengthen the protection of federal and state laws, including Customs laws, to counteract counterfeiting.
+In the public sector, Mr. Lo Cicero has been active in advocating responsible patent reform and he was actively involved in shaping the Trademark Anti-counterfeiting Act of 1984, and served on the board of the International Anti-counterfeiting Coalition during seminal efforts to strengthen the protection of federal and state laws, including Customs laws, to counteract counterfeiting.
 He is also effective at marshalling law enforcement agencies in the United States and other countries to disrupt and dismantle counterfeiting operations harming his clients’ rights.
 For example, counterfeit toner cartridges were adversely impacting the profitability of a major printer manufacturer; he coordinated Customs and law enforcement in the United States and abroad, obtained seizure orders and mitigated the problem.
 Similarly, he represents companies based in Europe, Asia and Latin America in protecting their trademark rights in the United States.

 An important element of Mr. Lo Cicero’s work is transactional and results in monetizing a client’s IP through a sale or license agreement.
 Knowledgeable of customs and terms in a wide variety of industries, he counsels clients on structuring and pricing transactions when the IP is the key value of an enterprise.